-- Review Vulnerability Available if one vulnerability is selected; allows you to retest the vulnerable session, mark it as false positive or ignored, or send it to Micro Focus Application Lifecycle Management (ALM).
-For more information, see "Reviewing a Vulnerability " on page 240.
-This option is also invoked if you double-click a vulnerability. - Mark as Flags the vulnerability as either a false positive (and allows you to add a note) or as ignored.
+- Retest Performs a retest of one or more selected vulnerabilities, all vulnerabilities, or vulnerabilities of a specific severity.
+For more information, see "Retesting Vulnerabilities" on page 224. - Mark as Flags the vulnerability as either a false positive (and allows you to add a note) or as ignored.
 In both cases, the vulnerability is removed from the list.
 You can view a list of all false positives by selecting False Positives in the Scan Info panel.
 You can view a list of false positives and ignored vulnerabilities by selecting Dashboard in the Scan Info panel, and then clicking the hyperlinked number of deleted items in the statistics column.

 Note: You can recover "false positive" and "ignored" vulnerabilities.
-See "Recovering Deleted Items" on page 253 for details.
+See "Recovering Deleted Items" on page 255 for details.